Cloudlynx/docs/gettingstarted.rst

     $ sudo mkfs.ext4 <device>

+.. sidebar:: **Note:**

-**Note:** The name of the attached block storage can be changed by the OS of the instance if the device name is already taken.
+   The name of the attached block storage can be changed by the OS of the instance if the device name is already taken.

 Mount a Volume on a Linux Instance
 """"""""""""""""""""""""""""""""""